getsentry/integration-platform-example/README.md

 If you only wish to provide an application to your team or organization, you should probably develop an [Internal integration](https://docs.sentry.io/product/integrations/integration-platform/#public-integrations).
 These are far easier to get up and running, as they skip the OAuth installation process and become immediately available for webhooks, UI components or API usage.

-For the rest of this tutorial, we will assume you're building a public integration.
+This tutorial assumes you're building a public integration, but most of the steps are identical for internal integrations unless stated otherwise.

 ### Step 1: Setup ngrok